International Exchange Program

 Spend a term studying abroad

-Our JD program offers valuable opportunities to study in other countries and in other legal traditions.
+Our JD program offers valuable opportunities to for Schulich Law students to study in other countries and in other legal traditions.
 Students are eligible to do an exchange in their third year of the program; exchanges are normally completed over one term.
 While attending the exchange partner institution, tuition will be paid at Dalhousie.

 Partner institutions participating in the International Exchange Program